T-J-D-Cavey/my-web-dev-blog/content/posts/005-digital-darwinism-and-bad-ux.md

 ```

-I'm also making it clear to the user when the form is being submitted, when it's successful and when there's an error.
+I'm also making it clear to the user when the form is being submitted and loading, when it's successful and when there's an error.
 Designed so that the error that gets sent from the server can reach the end user, in case it helps them to know the next best steps to take:

 ```js